 Completing your CME requirements does not have to be stressful or time consuming.
 No matter how many hours you are due to complete this year, there are a number of options to help you through the process without impacting your busy schedule.
-Here are some of the top ways to earn CME quickly and easily.
+Here are some of the top ways to earn CME quickly, on your own schedule.

 Enduring materials are non-live CME activity that endures or lasts over time.
 This includes print, audiovisual, and internet materials such as podcasts; CD-ROMs; DVDs; archived webinars; CME question banks; and other web-based activities.
 These educational resources are available to you at your own pace and schedule.
 Activities that are delivered online are aptly called internet enduring materials.